 Server Module

-The server module is responsible for providing the client module with the information to display on the graphical user interface (GUI) and provides services via RESTful API.
+The server module is responsible for providing the client module with the information to display on the graphical user interface (GUI) and database access by means of RESTful API.
 It controls access to the inventory data, provides administrative functions, and generates the dynamic HTML pages.
 It consists of a web server and the IMS application and provides a RESTful interface for the client.

 Web Server